Axway/mft-convert/content/en/docs/TransferCFT/concepts/Managing_partners_start_here/Connection_process_checks.md

 #### Using a dynamic partner in server mode

-In server mode, Transfer CFT usually only accepts a transfer request if the partner is pre- defined in the parameter settings.
+In server mode, Transfer CFT usually only accepts a transfer request if the partner is pre-defined in the parameter settings.

 It is, however, possible to accept connections from a partner not defined
 beforehand: